lue-bird/elm-syntax-to-rust/README.md

 ### improvement ideas
 - support `Dict` (as `Cow<BTreeMap>`) and `Set` (as `Cow<BTreeSet>`)
 - if lambda is called with a function, always inline that function
+- improve performance of elm_kernel_parer functions (and string_slice etc) to work with utf8 offsets instead of chars